Blue Jays vs. Yankees MLB Betting Odds, Trends & Prediction

 Blue Jays vs. Yankees MLB Betting Trends

-The Yankees are 5-5 SU in their last 10 games against Toronto.
+The Blue Jays are 5-5 SU in their last 10 games against New York.

 The total has gone over in 4 of the last 5 home games for the Yankees.